Pyrgulopsis bryantwalkeri

-Pyrgulopsis bryantwalkeri, the Cortez Hills pebblesnail, is a species of minute freshwater snail with an operculum, aquatic gastropod molluscs or micromolluscs in the family Hydrobiidae.
+Pyrgulopsis bryantwalkeri, the Cortez Hills pebblesnail, is a species of small freshwater snail with an operculum, aquatic gastropod molluscs or micromolluscs in the family Hydrobiidae.

 This species' natural habitat is springs.
 It is endemic to a spring in the Cortez foot-hills, Elko County, Nevada, United States.

 Description

 Pyrgulopsis bryantwalkeri is a small snail that has a height of 1.5–3.2 mm and globose to ovate-conic shell.
 Its differentiated from other Pyrgulopsis in that its penial filament has a very weak lobe and short filament with the penial ornament consisting of a weakly developed terminal gland.